adobe/aem-project-archetype/README.md

-includeErrorHandler         |    n    | Include a custom 404 response page frontendModule              |   none  | Include a dedicated frontend module (one of `none`, `general`, `angular`, `react`) singleCountry               |    y    | Create language-master structure in example content includeDispatcherConfig     |   none  | Defines if a dispatcher configuration is generated for the project <br>Set to [`cloud`](https://github.com/adobe/aem-project-archetype/tree/master/src/main/archetype/dispatcher.cloud) when creating a project for [AEM as a Cloud Service](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/landing/home.html)<br>Set to [`ams`](https://github.com/adobe/aem-project-archetype/tree/master/src/main/archetype/dispatcher.ams) when creating a project for Adobe Managed Services
+includeErrorHandler         |    n    | Include a custom 404 response page frontendModule              |   none  | Include a dedicated frontend module (one of `none`, `general`, `angular`, `react`) singleCountry               |    y    | Create language-master structure in example content includeDispatcherConfig     |    y    | Defines if a dispatcher configuration is generated for the project <br>If `aemVersion` is set to [`cloud`](https://github.com/adobe/aem-project-archetype/tree/master/src/main/archetype/dispatcher.cloud) a configuration for [AEM as a Cloud Service](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/landing/home.html) will be created.<br>Otherwise an [`Adobe Managed Services`](https://github.com/adobe/aem-project-archetype/tree/master/src/main/archetype/dispatcher.ams) configuration is created.

 Note: If the archetype is executed in interactive mode the first time properties with default values can't be changed (see [ARCHETYPE-308](https://issues.apache.org/jira/browse/ARCHETYPE-308) for more details).
 The value can be changed when the property